inbucket/inbucket/README.md

 Inbucket has a built-in SMTP server and stores incoming mail as flat files on disk - no external SMTP or database daemons required.

+There is also a built-in POP3 server, which allows message rendering to be checked in multiple email programs or to verify message delivery as part of an integration test.

-Read more at the [Inbucket website](http://jhillyerd.github.com/inbucket/).
+Read more at the [Inbucket website](http://jhillyerd.github.io/inbucket/).

 Development Status
 ------------------